 When a prizefighter decides he has had enough for the night and signals surrender, a variety of attitudes and opinions from the boxing fraternity are revealed.
 The “Q”-word is something of a taboo subject in boxing, one that the vocal and highly opinionated among us will shout about to be clear which side of the argument they are on.
 Others, perhaps more reserved, will defer from making declarations one way or the other and pause for a moment before reaching a conclusion.

-Ten months later and the smaller Byrd, who had never seen the champion fight, flew to Germany on eight days notice following the withdrawal of original foe Donovan “Razor” Ruddock due to illness.
+Ten months later and the smaller Byrd, who had never seen Vitali fight, flew to Germany on eight days notice after original foe Donovan “Razor” Ruddock withdrew due to illness.
 Chris “Rapid Fire” Byrd was a middleweight in a heavyweight’s body.
 The Flint, Michigan southpaw won a silver medal at the 1992 Olympic Games in the middleweight division and would make his pro debut a year later weighing just 169 pounds.
-It was not long before Byrd realised that to get big fights and bigger financial rewards, particularly after not being paid for his first two pro bouts, he would have to bulk up and take his elusive style and an extra 50 or pounds up to the heavyweight division.
+It was not long before Byrd realised that to get big fights and bigger financial rewards, particularly after not being paid for his first two pro bouts, he had to bulk up and take his elusive style up to the heavyweight division.

 Six years into his heavyweight hopes Byrd faced the fearsome Ike Ibeabuchi and during the fight his less-than-dynamic performance came under fire from HBO’s Larry Merchant.
 “This is a lot of junk is what he’s giving us here,” said the veteran broadcaster, lambasting Byrd’s negativity and lack of aggression before a wild left hook and a right hand put Byrd down and ended the match in round five.
 Thus, when Byrd fought Klitschko, with his parents Joe and Rose doing corner duties as usual, here was a man who was seen as nothing more than a slightly awkward obstacle which needed to be removed before the Ukrainian faced Lennox Lewis.
 And during his brief stay in Deutschland, Byrd would have difficulty with the local cuisine which in turn saw him lose several pounds in weight before fight night.
 Not what this particular David needed going in against his Goliath.